mlabuda2/nf-tower-docs/docs/faqs.md

       admin:
         root-users: '${TOWER_ROOT_USERS:[]}'
     ```
-4. Depending on your deployment setup, it also required to apply the configuration above to both the cron and backend services.
-5. Restart the application.
+4. Restart the `cron` and `backend` containers/Deployments.
-6. The console will now be availabe via your Profile drop-down menu.
+5. The console will now be availabe via your Profile drop-down menu.

 ### API